 Get inspiration for your gap year.
-Find structured, free, low cost & paid gap year packages, trips and programs worldwide.
+Find structured, free, low cost & paid gap year packages, special deals, trips and programs worldwide.

 The following pages will give you ideas and help you book the ultimate experience:

 A gap year is your chance to have a break from your normal life / routine and the opportunity to travel and so something different, this is also very similar to taking a career break.
 A gap year is time out spent doing something different, a lot of people travel abroad but there are lots of opportunities to spend a gap year in your home country.
 People have been taking gap years or time out for many years and in the past decade this has become more and more popular.